Stuck in someone else's frames? break free!

 and then rub their eyes could experience redness and irritation of the eyes.
 To prevent

-further irritation, eyes should be rinsed with lukewarm water for 10 to 15 minutes, and hands or body parts irritated by the plant should be
+further irritation, eyes should be rinsed with lukewarm water for 10-15 minutes, and hands or body parts irritated by the plant should be

 washed well with soap and water.

-However, ingesting poinsettias is not shown to cause severe stomach upset, convulsions, or other
+However, ingesting poinsettias is not shown to cause several stomach upset, convulsions, or other

 symptoms requiring emergency care.